jakeprice-me/weather-report/README.md

 # Weather Report

-A personal script that uses the [OpenWeatherMap](https://openweathermap.org/api/one-call-api) API to send a daily weather report to [Gotify](https://gotify.net/).
+A personal script that uses the [OpenWeatherMap](https://openweathermap.org/api/one-call-api) API to send a daily weather report to Telegram.

 ## Usage